Anonymous6598/My_Calculus/README.md

 # My_Calculus
 This is casual calculator.
 It can change base of the number, draw plots and calculate.
 But you can сustomize it by changing colors of almost everything.
-And now with Llama 3.1 Supernova Lite model assistant, which can help you with complex mathematical tasks.
+And now with Open AI GPT-4o-mini model assistant, which can help you with complex mathematical tasks.
 Embrace the future.

 ## Windows